-PLANS have been launched to transform Greenock’s Sugar Sheds at James Watt Dock into a dynamic, culture-led events space.
+PLANS have been launched to transform Greenock’s Sugar Sheds at James Watt Dock into a culture-led events space.

 If approved, independent street food, seasonal markets, a museum, and activity climbing centre could fill the vacant A-listed buildings.